amabdelmongy/trip-analyzer/README.md

   * AWS
   * Using Terraform
   * Using GitHub Actions
-- Use [google apis](src\TripAnalyzer.Api\GoogleApiClient\GoogleApiClient.cs) to determine the city name for depature and destination
+- [google apis](src\TripAnalyzer.Api\GoogleApiClient\GoogleApiClient.cs) is used to determine the city name for depature and destination
 - Provide a link to the secured hosted instance of your solution together with a username and a password.
   * I used AWS.
-  * GitHub actions could deploy at any time to My AWS Account.
+  * GitHub actions can deploy at any time to My AWS Account.
   * Run [bootstrap work flow at Github](https://github.com/amabdelmongy/trip-analyzer/actions/workflows/bootstrap.yml)
 - Provide the following files together with your code in the github repository&#58;
   * [Dockerfile](docker-compose.yml)